luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/04/04-new-physical-ware.md

 Smart materials provide your morph with limited but quick shapeshifting capabilities.
 You can transform your body plan between two pre-set configurations in 3 action turns.
 This mod may be taken multiple times for additional configurations.

 If you also have shape adjusting ware, you can choose either 1 Moderate complexity or 2 Minor complexity items/ware as pre-set configurations that you can transform into in 3 action turns instead of the usual 1d6 minutes.
+However, if your module is not in its default confguration, this rapid re-assembly may not be possible (GM discretion).

 ### Digestive Symbiotes